 The following hospitals show the best success rates in colon cancer treatment with CRS and HIPEC:

 - University Hospital of Ludwig Maximilian University of Munich, Germany

 - University Hospital Carl Gustav Carus Dresden, Germany

-You can find more information about the hospitals on Booking Health website.
+You can find more information about the hospitals on the Booking Health website.

 The cost of treatment abroad

-The prices in hospitals listed on Booking Health are relatively low.
+The prices in hospitals listed on the Booking Health website are relatively low.
 With Booking Health, you can undergo colon cancer treatment with CRS and HIPEC at an affordable price.

 The cost of treatment varies, as the price depends on the hospital, specifics of the disease, and the complexity of its treatment.